pranit0928/Cloud-Devops-projects-/README.md

-How you can manage the cloud cost optimization in your AWS account as an Cloud or Devops engineer ?
+Q. How you can manage the cloud cost optimization in your AWS account as an Cloud or Devops engineer ?

 AWS Cloud Cost Optimization - Identifying Stale Resources Identifying Stale EBS Snapshots